Sudo-Ivan/arcgis-converter/README.md

 # ArcGIS Layer Converter

-A web application for converting ArcGIS layers to various formats for offline use in applications like ATAK, QGIS, and other GIS programs.
+A web application for converting ArcGIS public layers to various formats for offline use in applications like ATAK, QGIS, and other GIS programs.

 ## Features